-The purpose of this study is to evaluate safety, laminin 332 expression, and to assess for improvement in disease severity and wound healing after intravenous or topical gentamicin administration.
+The purpose of this study is to evaluate safety, laminin 332 expression, and to assess for improvement in disease severity and wound healing after intravenous gentamicin administration.

-For the topical arm of the trial, three subjects with JEB are expected to be treated with topical gentamicin twice per day for two weeks.
-All subjects will receive topical gentamicin to four paired target JEB wounds.
-For the intravenous arm, three subjects with H-JEB are expected to receive intravenous gentamicin once daily for two weeks.
-In both arms of the study, proof of efficacy will be established through assays conducted on biopsies taken from target wounds.
+In this study three subjects with JEB are expected to be treated with intravenous gentamicin twice weekly for three months.
+Proof of efficacy will be established through assays conducted on biopsies taken from target wounds.
 Improvements in disease severity and wound healing will be assessed through patient surveys and digital photographs.

 - Participants must have a diagnosis of JEB